 The purpose of this blend is to provide you some antioxidant protection.
 In theory this should help fight free radicals and oxidative stress in your brain.
 But since the dosage is too low, this blend won’t really do much for you.
 Just add more green veggies to your next meal – it’s cheaper and more effective.

-Brahmi or Bacopa Monnieri is a herb heavily utilized in Traditional Chinese Medicine and Ayurveda Medicine.
+Brahmi or Bacopa Monnieri is a herb heavily utilized in Traditional Chinese cure and Ayurveda.
 It can help you with certain things, such as long-term memory and mood.

 This is due to Brahmi’s effects on your dendrites; small brain cell extensions that help with neuron to neuron signaling.